gamefreakcabe/solomons-arboretum/docs/sotc/shadow-prisoner.md

-# The Shadow One and the General
+# The Shadow One and the Prisoner

 ## Setting